Sagarshivalingappaathani/Kannada-CNN/README.md

 ### Model Training

-Model training can be found in Jupyter Notebook present in the backend folder.
+Model training can be found in Jupyter Notebook present in the notebooks folder.

 ### FastAPI Backend